 Institutional decisions under ss.
-UWS 17.11 to 17.13 shall be final, except that the board of regents may, at its discretion, grant a review upon the record.
+UWS 17.11 to 17.13 shall be final, except that the board of regents may, at its discretion, grant a review upon the record, upon written request submitted by any party within 14 days of the final institutional decision.
+In cases involving sexual assault, dating violence, domestic violence, stalking, or sexual harassment, the non-appealing party shall receive notice of the appeal.